 New to town?
 Or uncomfortable running alone?
-Fear not, there are a few local running groups and one of the best year-round resources is the Whistler Running Club Facebook Group.
+Fear not, there are a few local running groups and one of the best year-round resources is the We Run Whistler Facebook Group.

 For runners with a competitive streak, Whistler has a host of fantastic races to choose from, take a look here for some ideas: Going the Distance: Running Events in Whistler

 The beauty of trail running in Whistler is that you get to see a lot of terrain in an efficient way, while getting a great workout in one of the most scenic locations on the planet.
 So lace up those shoes and get a bit muddy.
 Happy trails.